Machado urges Pope Leo to support release of political prisoners in Venezuela

 Machado dedicated the prize to Trump, along with the people of Venezuela, shortly after it was announced.
 Trump has coveted and openly campaigned for winning the Nobel Prize himself since his return to office in January 2025.

-The organization that oversees the Nobel Peace Prize — the Norwegian Nobel Institute — said, however, that once it's announced, the prize can’t be revoked, transferred or shared with others.
+The organisation that oversees the Nobel Peace Prize — the Norwegian Nobel Institute — said, however, that once it's announced, the prize can’t be revoked, transferred or shared with others.

 “The decision is final and stands for all time,” it said in a short statement last week.